Svelte-Society-Fr/changelog-alerts/ReadMe.md

 # Svelte alerts

-Tracks updates in the changelogs of Svelte and SvelteKit repos, and send a message in a dedicated channel on a Discord Server.
+Tracks updates in the changelogs of Svelte and SvelteKit repos and send a message in a dedicated channel on a Discord Server.

 > Note: Currently only tracking SvelteKit main repo